kin-labs/rewards-engine/improvement-proposals/KRE_4_0_Proposal.md

 ## Inflation
 Inflation is the increase of money supply (Kin) without the underlying values increasing proportionally.

 A common mistake is to think that inflation only occurs when products become more expensive.
-However, rising prices is the result of inflation, not the cause.
+However, rising prices is the **result** of inflation, not the **cause**.
 Central Banks would like us to believe that.
 This way they can print a lot of money.
 The consequences often come much later and only then they call it inflation.
 Actual inflation is any dollar printed that has no real value to count for in return.